radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 **Impact**

-This can facilitate the attackers to create resources based on any arbitrary image.
+This can facilitate the malicious user to create and manage certain resources, even when they do not have the permissions on these resources directly.

 **Mitigations**

 1. Ability to register recipes should be given to only trusted employees.
-This in will be possible once Radius to support RBAC.
+This will be possible once Radius supports RBAC.

 2. Since each application resource is deployed in the application's namespace, we can use Kubernetes RBAC to confine potential security implications to the application's namespace.

 3. Any container launched by Radius is subject to Kubernetes as the platform.
-Users should configure their Kubernetes cluster to ensure that pods are created only from images hosted on trusted URLs or registries.
+Users should configure their Kubernetes cluster to ensure that pods are created only from images hosted by trusted URLs or registries.

 4. Users should configure RBAC of Radius with principle of least privilege so that blast radius of any security incidents involving Radius is minimized.